insure logo

 Powered by:

-Which Indiana ZIP codes are most expensive for car insurance?
+Which Indiana cities and ZIP codes are most expensive for car insurance?

-Here are the most expensive ZIP codes in Indiana for car insurance:
+Here are the most expensive cities and ZIP codes in Indiana for car insurance:

 Powered by:

-Which Indiana ZIP codes are the cheapest for car insurance?
+Which Indiana cities and ZIP codes are the cheapest for car insurance?

 The cheapest ZIP codes for car insurance in Indiana tend to be in rural areas where there are fewer people and cars which leads to lower accident and claim rates.
-Blue Creek has the most affordable ZIP code in Indiana with an annual premium of $1,349.
+Lafayette has the most affordable ZIP code in Indiana with an annual premium of $1,676.

 Powered by:

-Cheapest car insurance for high-risk drivers in Indiana
+Which companies have the cheapest car insurance for high-risk drivers in Indiana?

 Powered by: